Moehammered/switch-remote-play/README.md

 ## Planned Features

+- Automatically connect switch and PC stream applications
+- Stream audio from remote connection to the switch
+- Stream input from the switch to remote connection
-- Configure stream settings from switch
+- Configure stream settings from switch and update remote connection settings
 - Disconnect / Reconnect stream at will
 - Desktop application to manage stream output